robertnurnberg/caissatrack/Readme.md

 [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb).
 The positions can be found in [`caissa_sorted_100000.epd`](caissa_sorted_100000.epd), where they appear in sorted order according to popularity.
-For example, the starting positions appears first.
-Thanks to Joost VandeVondele for preparing the file `caissa_sorted_100000.epd` in July 2023.
+For example, the starting position appears first.
+Thanks to Joost VandeVondele for preparing `caissa_sorted_100000.epd` in July 2023.

 The file [`caissa_sorted_100000_cdbpv.epd`](caissa_sorted_100000_cdbpv.epd) is periodically created with the help of the script `cdbbulkpv.py` from [cdblib](https://github.com/robertnurnberg/cdblib), and the obtained statistics are written to [`caissatrack.csv`](caissatrack.csv).